drillby/smart_bedroom/turn_pc_on/README.md

 }
 ```

-For reference you can see faces.json in this folder.
+For reference you can see faces.json in same folder as main.py.